Welcome to C7: New Players Start Here

 Status

-For now, an installation of Sid Meier's Civilization III Complete (or Conquests) is required for art assets.
+For now, a local installation of Sid Meier's Civilization III Complete (or Conquests) is required for the art assets.
+This will change as C7 matures into a standalone game, though you will always be able to import content from your copy of Civ3 if you choose.

 Release threads